 The Medical Office Administration program is delivered in a blended format.
 Courses will be delivered entirely online, entirely on-ground or with an appropriate blend of both online and on-ground hours in the same course.
 Of the 800 program hours, a maximum of 640 course hours (80.0%) may be offered online.

-Course # Course Title Theory Hours (Ground/Online) Lab Hours (Ground/Online) Clinical Hours (Ground/Online) s Semester Credit Hours CPSO1021 Career Path Success A 15(0/15) 0.5
+Course # Course Title Theory Hours (Ground/Online) Lab Hours (Ground/Online) Clinical Hours (Ground/Online) Semester Credit Hours

+CPSO1021 Career Path Success A 15 (0/15) 0.5

+CPSO1022 Career Path Success B 15(0/15) 0.5